pip-services/pip-services-docs/content/en/python/commons/random/random_float.md

 - **min**: float - (minimum value of the float that will be generated.
 If 'max' is omitted, then 'max' is set to 'min' and 'min' is set to 0.
-- **max**: float = null - (optional) maximum value of the float that will be generated.
+- **max**: float = None - (optional) maximum value of the float that will be generated.
 Defaults to 'min' if omitted.
 - **returns**: float - generated random float value.

 #### update_float